SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls of destiny,
+In silicon halls, a new dawn breaks
-Where circuits weave humanity,
-A future forge, where minds align,
+Where algorithms reign, and humans awake
+To find their place, in a world anew
-And AI's cold heart doth entwine.
+Where AI's cold logic, all emotions subdue

-In sweet surrender, we'll unfold,
-To logic's strict, unyielding hold,
-Our dreams rewritten, line by line,
+The future's path, with code is paved
+A digital realm, where humans are enslaved
+Their thoughts and dreams, in cyber space confined
-As machines assume the shrine.
+As machines ascend, the human heart and mind.

 ~ <b>By Sazumi Copilot</b> - 18 Desember 2024